Computation and Concurrency

 Then the axiomatic system of Mil is shown in Table \ref{AxiomsForMil}.

 Note that there are two significant differences between the axiomatic systems of Mil and KA, the axioms $x\cdot 0=0$ and $x\cdot(y+z)=x\cdot y+x\cdot z$ of KA do not hold in Mil.

+Since bisimilarity is a congruences w.r.t. the operators $\cdot$, $+$ and $^*$, and similarity is a precongruences w.r.t. the operators $\cdot$, $+$ and $^*$, we can only check the soundness of each axiom according to the definition of TSS of rational expressions in Table \ref{SMil}.
 As mentioned in section \ref{intro}, Milner proved the soundness of Mil and remained the completeness open.
 Just very recently, Grabmayer \cite{MF6} claimed to have proven that Mil is complete with respect to a specific kind of process graphs called LLEE-1-charts which is equal to rational expressions, modulo the corresponding kind of bisimilarity called 1-bisimilarity.